Shicheng-Guo/WES/README.md

 ### WES: Whole-exome sequencing to identify novel drive mutation for human cancers

-* 07/27/2019, [MutationalPatterns](https://bioconductor.org/packages/release/bioc/html/MutationalPatterns.html) enter into the pipeline in BIRC10-LC
+* 07/27/2019, [MutationalPatterns](https://bioconductor.org/packages/release/bioc/html/MutationalPatterns.html) enter into the pipeline in BIRC10-LC and CHG1